zephyrproject-rtos/zephyr/boards/arm/mimxrt685_evk/doc/index.rst

 Supported Features
 ==================

-The mimxrt685_evk board configuration supports the following hardware
-features:
+NXP considers the MIMXRT685-EVK as a superset board for the i.MX RT6xx family of MCUs.
+This board is a focus for NXP's Full Platform Support for Zephyr, to better enable the entire RT6xx family.
+NXP prioritizes enabling this board with new support for Zephyr features.
+The mimxrt685_evk board configuration supports the hardware features below.
+Another very similar board is the :ref:`mimxrt595_evk`, and that board may have additional features already supported, which can also be re-used on this mimxrt685_evk board:

 +-----------+------------+-------------------------------------+
 | Interface | Controller | Driver/Component                    |